 I came away from this movie realizing that I can do better as a mother.
 It’s okay to let my girls be sad sometimes.
 Instead of trying to cheer them up, maybe I should listen to them tell me why they are feeling upset.
 Maybe I could dig down into my own core memories—not all of which are happy—and tell them about a time I felt similar emotions.
 And just maybe I can use their own experiences to help them learn to show empathy and kindness to others when they are unhappy.

-Sophia was right.
+My daughter was right.
 Sadness did play an important role in the movie.
 And it plays an important role in our lives, too.

 Thank you, Sadness.